One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 export CR_API_KEY="your-api-key"

-python3 magic-formula/screen.py --exchange BSE
+python3 magic-formula/screen.py --exchange NSE

 # Run the full global comparison